nuriel77/iri-playbook/docs/appendix.rst

 The script will install the required utilities and request the certificate for you.
 It will proceed to install the certificate with HAProxy and add a cron job to automatically renew the certificate before it expires.

-Once the script is done you can point your browser to ``https://your-domain-name:14267`` and you should get a 403 forbidden page.
+Once the script is finished you can point your browser to ``https://your-domain-name:14267``: you should get a 403 forbidden page.
 You will be able to see the green lock icon/pad on the left of the URL which means the certificate is valid.

 If you need help with this, please find help on Discord #fullnodes channel.